 Located just two hours outside of Tokyo, Nikko National Park is a remote paradise filled with views, waterfalls, and a collection of historical temples.
 A popular time to visit Nikko National Park is during the autumn.
 Because the park has many vantage points, it is possible to see the changing leaves across the valley.

 While exploring the area, don't miss:

 Nikkō Tōshō-gū shrine

-Both locations are UNESCO World Heritage Site.
+Both locations are UNESCO World Heritage Sites.
 Tōshō-gū includes a famous carving of the “See no evil, hear no evil, speak no evil” monkeys.

 Nikko could be a day trip from Tokyo, but it is worthwhile to spend at least two days in the area.
 The national park is broken down into several sections with different attractions, including ski parks, hot springs, hiking trails, waterfalls, and even a ninja amusement park.
 There are many traditional inns scattered throughout, making it easy to spend the night.